tosiara/door_daemon/README.md

 Event start - /usr/bin/gpio-start.sh
 Event end - (none)
 ```
-For debugging and verbose output use `-d` parameter
+For debugging and verbose output use `-d` parameter.
+Dry run `-x` will only print pin status and take no actions